Rodina-Ali/Google-Data-Analytics-Project/README.md

 ## Executive Summary
 ---
 Overview of Findings
-Our analysis of Cyclistic’s bike-share data reveals key differences between casual riders and annual members, providing insights to drive membership growth.
-Casual riders tend to take longer trips and ride more frequently on weekends, whereas members use the service for shorter, routine trips, often during weekdays.
-Targeted promotions, such as weekend discounts and location-based membership campaigns, could effectively convert casual riders into long-term subscribers, increasing overall revenue and user retention.
+The analysis reveals that casual ridership is highly seasonal, with a significant increase in warmer months, whereas members ride consistently throughout the year.
+Peak usage times differ, with casual riders being more active on weekends and members using the service primarily during weekday commute hours.
+Ride length also varies, as casual riders tend to take significantly longer trips than members, indicating a more recreational usage pattern.
+Additionally, electric bikes are slightly more popular than classic bikes among both groups, and there is potential to promote electric scooters, as casual riders show a small but notable interest in them.
+These insights can help shape marketing strategies, fleet distribution, and pricing models to optimize engagement and revenue.

 ![Dashboard](Dashboard.png)